aayush-031/aayush-aggarwa/README.md

+- 🔭 I love Working on Machine Learning Projects.
 - 🔭 I love to develope mobile application using flutter.
-- 🔭 I love to develope mobile application using flutter.
-- 🌱 I’m currently learning all about full stack development and data structure.
+- 🌱 I’m currently learning all about NLP and AWS.
+- 💬 I'm having a good Knolegde in DataStructres and Algorithms
 - 💬 Ask me about frontend development.
 - 😄 Open to contribute in your projects.